lamassuiot/lamassu-compose/README.md

     sudo chmod -R 777  tls-certificates/downstream/
     ```

-7. In order tu run Lamassus's docker-compose, some adjustments are required.
+6. In order tu run Lamassus's docker-compose, some adjustments are required.
 The Gateway will has been configured to route traffic based on the hostname/domain used.
 Provided a `DOMAIN` to be used as the base domain i.e. dev.lamassu.io:

 ```
 sed -i 's/dev\.lamassu\.io/'$DOMAIN'/g' docker-compose.yml
 ```

-7. Configure Keycloak:
+7. Keycloak Configuration:
     1. Run Keycloak:
     ```
     docker-compose up -d auth